aakashbansal/Sentiments-Analysis-on-Amazon-Fine-Food-Reviews-Dataset/README.md

 # Sentiments-Analysis-on-Amazon-Fine-Food-Reviews-Dataset
 This project contains the code for Sentiments Analysis applied on the Amazon Fine Food Reviews Dataset.
-After the training phase, the model can classify any Food review into a **positive** or a **negative review**.
+The model facilitates classification of a Food review into a **positive** or a **negative review**.

 ## Dataset